 When you get to the top of the roof you need another specialized shingle.
 You can’t bend a regular shingle over the top.
 They make special shingles for the roof top/ridge.

-Hopefully this gives you a better idea of what goes into installing a roof.
+Hopefully this gives you a better idea of what goes into installing an asphalt shingle roof.

 A roof, as we all know, is the structure that covers and protects a building from the top.
 It forms an essential part of any building, be it residential, commercial or industrial.
 The term “Commercial Roofing” covers all aspects of roofing for a commercial building.
 This ranges from selection of a roofing system to its installation and maintenance.